An honest comparison for CHROs and CFOs who are done guessing about their workforce

 Financial Visibility: Does it connect workforce data to financial outcomes?
 Can the CFO use it?

 No single platform scores highest across all seven.
 Eightfold and Gloat lead in AI sophistication but are weakest in pricing accessibility.
 Lattice and PerformYard excel at actionability for performance management, but score lower on financial visibility.
-Skillscope is the strongest in integration depth and visibility because of its architecture as a connective intelligence layer.
+Levos is strongest in integration depth and visibility because of its architecture as a connective intelligence layer.
 The right platform depends on which dimensions your organization weighs most.

 The bottom line